 - Heating/cooling.
 If the systems aren’t in order, the costs to fix can add up fast.
 Factor this into your purchase price.

 - Plumbing.
 Plumbing issues can problems throughout the home.
 Make sure that a small leak isn’t a sign of bad pipes or plumbing throughout

 - Electrical.
 Electrical issues should be checked immediately as to prevent potential safety hazards.
 Electrical fixes aren’t typically as expensive as other fixes, but you should be prepared to spend some money.

-Take caution when buying a fixer-upper, or any home in Orlando.
+Take caution when buying a fixer-upper, or any home in Bradenton.
 Make sure you do your homework and are fully aware what it will take to turn your fixer-upper into a dream home!